 A Year Ago This Guy Was A Janitor.
-Now He’s Coding For A Hot Startup | Fast Company
+Now He’s Coding For A Hot Startup

 General Assembly offers a fellowship which is sometimes sponsored by a company like Capital One or Microsoft, but the arrangement doesn’t quite fill the contours of Schwartz’s vision.
 However, Per Scholas already runs a version of his model.
 In the past, Per Scholas has worked with individual donors to develop course studies tailored to their particular company’s hiring needs.
 Though there was no binding expectation that a specified number of students would be recruited after those programs, quite a few students were later employed by the company that helped design the course.

 Schwartz is still a long way from revising education as we know it, however.
 To get there, he and Per Scholas will have to prove to employers that the quality of Code Bridge candidates is as good as or better than the applicant pool from which those employers currently recruit.
 For now, Code Bridge is largely funded through donations and public grants raised by both Per Scholas and General Assembly.
-The program costs the two organizations about $21,000 per student for the full 17 week program–plus the cost of two years’ worth of alumni resources.
+The program costs the two organizations about $21,000 per student for the full 17-week program–plus the cost of two years’ worth of alumni resources.

 Top tech firms have been known to funnel money into a variety of inclusion and diversity initiatives in the hopes that they can attract a wide range of experiences to their companies–it’s widely understood that diverse workforces spur new ideas and innovation.
 Twitter, for example, has committed to recruiting some of its employees at annual conferences held by Grace Hopper, the National Society of Black Engineers, and Hispanic Professional Engineers.
 Companies like Google, Facebook, and Airbnb have forged partnerships with organizations that hook black and Latinx undergraduates and graduates into their company internships.

 Despite these efforts, none of the larger tech companies have been able to meaningfully raise the percentages of underrepresented minorities working in their ranks, according to data released by the companies themselves.
 Code Bridge, and new bridge programs that Per Scholas might spin up with other coding academies, may not cure all that ails the Valley–and it is still a very small initiative.
-Even so, it is a compelling option for companies looking to to create more opportunities for people of color—especially people with “diverse backgrounds”, i.e. students who didn’t grow up in a financially-secure household or attend Stanford and Yale.
+Even so, it is a compelling option for companies looking to to create more opportunities for people of color–especially people with “diverse backgrounds” (i.e., students who didn’t grow up in a financially secure household or attend Stanford and Yale).

-Though the CodeBridge program is for now, unique to New York, there is plenty of room for growth.
+Though the CodeBridge program is, for now, unique to New York, there is plenty of room for growth.
 Per Scholas has schools in Ohio, Georgia, Dallas, and near the nation’s capital.
 General Assembly has institutions scattered both around the country and abroad.

 On graduation day, General Assembly held a special ceremony for Code Bridge students.
 Chairs were placed in rows and a podium was set up in a large communal lounge.
-Pegues’ long hours of struggle paid off when he was selected as the class’s Valedictorian.
-In his speech to his classmates, he reminisced about the four months they had spent together.
+Pegues’s long hours of struggle paid off when he was selected as the class’s valedictorian.
+In his speech to his classmates, he reminisces about the four months they had spent together.

-“Brian, never compare yourself to others and keep pushing yourself to do your best,” Pegues said to the group.
+“Brian, never compare yourself to others and keep pushing yourself to do your best,” Pegues says to the group.
 “Jenny, keep finding that challenge, find that beautiful struggle.”

-“Guys, I don’t know where we’re going, but I know we’re on our way,” Pegues concluded.
+“Guys, I don’t know where we’re going, but I know we’re on our way,” Pegues concludes.
 The room erupted in woots and applause.

 When I met up with Pegues almost two months after graduation, he still had not found a job, but he was confident that one was going to come through.
 He had a fair number of interviews and a lot of inbound interest.
 He had set a goal to get a job by the end of May, but nothing came through.
 “I guess I wasn’t as faithful in that goal that I set.
-So the next time around I said, it has to happen.
+So the next time around I said, it to happen.
 This is it.
-And it really is it,” he said.
+And it really is it,” he says.

 Not long after that, he ran into an old coworker from Isaac Young.
 “I told him, man, I got an offer!”
 Pegues says, smiling.
 Pegues hopes that his story can inspire others like his old workmate, who is a little bit younger than Pegues.
 Already, Pegues says, he has gotten this friend to make healthier life decisions, to stop smoking weed and eat better.